jerry-enebeli/grpc-rest-gateway/README.md

 # gRPC To REST
-grpc-rest gateway is a service written in golang that enables application developers convert their Google protocol buffers files to a RESTful gateway that communicates directly to their gRPC servers.
+grpc-rest-gateway is a service written in golang that enables application developers convert their Google protocol buffers files to a RESTful gateway that communicates directly to their gRPC servers.

 # Background